-Schinousa is a tiny island in the Aegean Sea with a land area of 8 km2 and the birthplace of the collaborative platform Aegean Datahaven which was founded on April the 5th 2082.
-The collaborative platform is dedicated to protect openness, privacy and personal data in the first fully sustainable data center cooled exclusively with Mediterranean seawater.
-It was the first one of a series of small, sustainable and completely green data centers that were constructed on other islands in Aegean sea over the following decade.
+Schinousa is a tiny island in the Aegean Sea with an area of just 8km2.
+It is the birthplace of the collaborative platform Aegean Datahaven, which was founded on April 5th, 2082.
+The cooperative platform is dedicated to protecting openness, privacy and personal data in the first fully sustainable data center cooled exclusively with Mediterranean seawater.
+It was the first of a series of small, sustainable and completely green data centers that were constructed on other islands in the Aegean sea over the following decade.

 Archaeological excavations have revealed the existence of the Acropolis, which according to researchers was used for the transmission of messages from one island to another.
-At various times the island was abandoned by large parts of its population due to the frequent pirate raids, extensive touristic exploitation, various conflicts and antiquities looting scandals.
-The last known looting scandal took place in 2006 and involved the Getty museum, some curators and a Greek shipowner family.
+At various times the island was abandoned by large parts of its population due to frequent pirate raids, extensive touristic exploitation, and various conflicts and antiquities looting scandals.
+The last known looting scandal took place in 2006 and involved the Getty museum, several curators and a Greek ship owning family.

 The Antiparos databunker was constructed in 2090 eight years after the launching of Schinousa data center.
 Antiparos is a small island in the southern Aegean, at the heart of the Cyclades, which is less than one nautical mile (1.9 km) away from Paros.
 The nearby Saliagos island is the most ancient settlement in the Cyclades, and Despotiko, an uninhabited island in the southwest of Antiparos, is a place of great archaeological importance.

 The Community of Antiparos was founded in 1914 and was promoted to a municipality in 2010.
-It occupies an area of 45 km2, including the island of Antiparos and Despotiko.
+It occupies an area of 45 km including the island of Antiparos and Despotiko.

-According to the 2081 census it had 1,820 permanent inhabintants.
-The island's economy have mainly been based on tourism, fishing, farming and less on agriculture for decades.
+According to the 2081 census it had 1,820 permanent inhabitants.
+The island's economy has mainly been based on tourism, fishing, farming and a little agriculture for decades.
 It was a popular tourist resort in the summer for Greeks and European visitors, as well as land investors from the United States.

-The island has been a destination for many people through the centuries mainly because of the extraordinary cave on the southeastern side of the island at the height of 177 meters above sea level.
-The cave is well known all over the world as possibly the oldest one in Greece.
-The earliest visitor to the cave on record was Archilochos, a lyrical poet from Paros, who lived from 728-650 B.C.
-In the early 19th century Lord Byron inscribed his signature in the cave which on the 27th September 1840 was visited by the first king and queen of Greece, Otho and Amalia.
+The island has been a destination for many people over the centuries mainly due to the extraordinary cave on the south-eastern side of the island which rises 177meters above sea level.
+The cave is one of the oldest in Greece.
+The earliest visitor to the cave on record was Archilochos, a lyrical poetfrom Paros, who lived from 728-650 B.C.
+In the early 19th century Lord Byron inscribed his signature in the cave, and on the 27th September 1840 it was visited by the first king and queen of Greece, Otho and Amalia.

-It is said that the series of drawings of the Aegean Datahaven data centers which are attributed to an unknown traveler has its origin on the island of Antiparos.
-The first known data center drawing by the unknown artist has been executed here probably around 2091.
+It is said that the series of drawings of the Aegean Datahaven data centers which are attributed to an unknown traveler have their origin on the island of Antiparos.
+The first known data center drawing by the unknown artist was executed here around 2091.